About the CLCE

 Community Letter from the Policy Committee on Lectures and Cultural Affairs

-1. CLCE particularly solicits applications this Spring for two of our competitions: Major Events and Wellesley Wednesdays.
+1. CLCE particularly solicits applications this Fall for two of our competitions: Major Events and Wellesley Wednesdays.

 A. Major Events Competition.
 This academic year we have inaugurated a new competition for faculty and staff that authorizes total grants of $5000 or more for individual events, more than three times our normal lecture fee guideline.
-We are pleased to have received a number of successful applications for major events, but more funds are available in this year's budget.
 No special application form is required, but please be sure to note on your application that your proposal is in fact a Major Grant Application and to provide detailed information for all aspects of the proposed program and its budget.

 B. Wellesley Wednesdays.
-We are grateful for the Wellesley Wednesdays proposals that have sustained this Presidential program thus far this year, but there are still some open dates available: February 13, February 20, and April 10.
-If you are inviting a speaker or performance that has campus-wide appeal, please consider scheduling it in the Wednesday noon community time slot on one of those remaining dates.
+We are grateful for the Wellesley Wednesdays proposals that have sustained this Presidential program.
+If you are inviting a speaker or performance that has campus-wide appeal, please consider scheduling it in the Wednesday noon community time slot on a remaining date.
 We will prioritize all Wellesley Wednesdays applications.

 By contrast, however, CLCE routinely returns faculty and staff applications due to inadequate information, leading to delays and possible loss of funding.
 We strongly recommend that you observe the following guidelines: